KRIEGERDENKMAL: WAR MEMORIAL IN MUNICH

-The historically amazing map of Munich, delivered to the world by Matthäus Merian in his ‘Topographia Germaniae’ back in 1642, reveals a way more than a city of a sophisticated shape, fortified with walls and ditches.
-The far-from-coming ODEONSPLATZ at that time was no more than an urban open-space, yet next to the rectangular park with eight midlines, diagonally and squarely converging to the center.
-The territory for raising a park was designated already in 1560-s, yet half a century before any practical means on bringing a green zone within the ‘Alte Stadt’ (Old Town)into being.
-The Hofgarten park had a powerful patron, Maximilian I, who had been a ruler of Bavaria for 54 years.
+The historically amazing map of Munich, delivered to the world by Matthäus Merian in his ‘Topographia Germaniae’ back in 1642, reveals way more than a city of a sophisticated shape, fortified with walls and ditches.
+The far-from-coming ODEONSPLATZ at that time was no more than an urban open space, yet next to the rectangular park with eight midlines, diagonally and squarely converging to the center.
+The territory for raising a park was designated already in the 1560-s, yet half a century before any practical means of bringing a green zone within the ‘Alte Stadt’ (Old Town)into being.
+The Hofgarten Park had a powerful patron, Maximilian I, who had been a ruler of Bavaria for 54 years.

-The territory of the HOFGARTEN park was basically outlined in the years between 1613 and 1617.
-The ‘Temple of Diana’ covered pavilion, devoted to the Roman goddess of huntings, femininity, and childbearing, the incarnation of a Moon, a protector of women and girls, had soon become a signature highlight of the whole park complex.
-The temple of the goddess has a form of the twelve-sided pavilion as the convergence point of the all landscape axis of the Hofgarten.
+The territory of the HOFGARTEN Park was basically outlined in the years between 1613 and 1617.
+The ‘Temple of Diana’ covered pavilion, devoted to the Roman goddess of hunting, femininity, and childbearing, the incarnation of a Moon, a protector of women and girls, had soon become a signature highlight of the whole park complex.
+The temple of the goddess has a form of a twelve-sided pavilion as the convergence point of the all-landscape axis of the Hofgarten.
 With the passing of the years, new green zones and architectural designs were beginning to shape the northern part of the Old Town of Munich.
-The last years of the XVIII century witnessed the erection of a new ‘ENGLISCHER GARTEN’ (English Park) to the North-East, an urban miracle of the times, which nowadays leaves behind the Central Park in New-York in terms of area within a city.
+The last years of the XVIII century witnessed the erection of a new ‘ENGLISCHER GARTEN’ (English Park) to the North-East, an urban miracle of the times, which nowadays leaves behind Central Park in New York in terms of area within the city.
 The XIX century brought up the ODEONSPLATZ square along with Theatinerkirche, just as the ‘Münchner Residenz’ to the South had been constantly expanding.

 THREE GENERATIONS OF THE ARCHITECTURAL COLOSSUS

 HOFGARTENKASERNE.
-The Bavarian army originates from the year of 1682 and the next two centuries had provided a means to make the region the second-strongest in the German Reich (The German Empire) up to 1871.
-In this fact, it was of a small wonder, that Maximilian I Joseph, prince-elector of Bavaria wasted no time giving an order to build up a new complex of the army barracks, a few minutes after the complaints of the soldiers against the improper conditions had been brought to his notice.
-The building up process of the HOFGARTENLASERNE lasted six years and was finalized only in 1807, on the third year of the semi-use of the partially erected premises.
+The Bavarian army originates in the year 1682 and the next two centuries provided a means to make the region the second-strongest in the German Reich (The German Empire) up to 1871.
+In this fact, it was of a small wonder, that Maximilian I Joseph, prince-elector of Bavaria wasted no time giving the order to build up a new complex of the army barracks, a few minutes after the complaints of the soldiers against the improper conditions had been brought to his notice.
+The building-up process of the HOFGARTENLASERNE lasted six years and was finalized only in 1807, in the third year of the semi-use of the partially erected premises.

-The new building with a colonnaded face, a stairway and a dome had much in common with the Capitols in the USA.
-In addition to the gargantuan collection of the exhibit units devoted to the Bavarian Army with its three centuries’ history, the ‘HALL OF FAME’ had occupied the 32-meter dome of the building as the museum highlight.
-At the times of the opening, the backside of the building was not facing the road (paved later) and was designed to be architecturally modest and laconic.
-It is very unfortunate that the Bavarian Army Museum has been tragically damaged during the air raids on Munich in the Second World War.
+The new building with a colonnaded face, a stairway, and a dome had much in common with the Capitols in the USA.
+In addition to the gargantuan collection of exhibit units devoted to the Bavarian Army with its three centuries of history, the ‘HALL OF FAME’ occupied the 32-meter dome of the building as the museum highlight.
+At the time of the opening, the backside of the building was not facing the road (paved later) and was designed to be architecturally modest and laconic.
+It is very unfortunate that the Bavarian Army Museum has been tragically damaged during the air raids on Munich during the Second World War.
 The semi-preserved sections, including the dome, were later reconstructed to become the Bavarian State Chancellery.
-The survived exhibit items were moved to the Bavarian National Museum already in 1946 to be exhibited there for a quarter-century.
+The surviving exhibit items were moved to the Bavarian National Museum already in 1946 to be exhibited there for a quarter-century.

-Rupprecht Maria Luitpold Ferdinand, the crown prince of Bavaria was the prime guest on the opening ceremony of the memorial, that was destined to be fully finished only four years since the opening.
-Being fascinated with the idea of military career from being a boy, Prince Rupprecht had become the commander of the corps before forty and the military rank of Feldmarschall and Commander of the Army group, named after him.
-That very day of the year 1918 with the declaration of the Bavarian Republic, the Crown Prince, and Feldmarschall was deprived of the right to become a King, a tradition of seven-century history.
+Rupprecht Maria Luitpold Ferdinand, the crown prince of Bavaria was the prime guest at the opening ceremony of the memorial, which was destined to be fully finished only four years after the opening.
+Being fascinated with the idea of a military career since his childhood, Prince Rupprecht had become the commander of the corps before forty and the military rank of Feldmarschall and Commander of the Army group, named after him.
+That very day of the year 1918 with the declaration of the Bavarian Republic, the Crown Prince and Feldmarschall were deprived of the right to become a King, a tradition of seven-century history.

-The frustrated unfulfilled King of Bavaria was a passionate supporter of the prohibition of the Chemical Weapons, sea blockades, air raids on cities.
+The frustrated unfulfilled King of Bavaria was a passionate supporter of the prohibition of Chemical Weapons, sea blockades, and air raids on cities.
 In the face of the promises of the Nazis to restore the Bavarian monarchy, Prince Rupprecht had always regarded Hitler as a madman.
-The senior Feldmarschall spent the Second World War years in Italy, as a personal guest of King Victor Emmanuel II.
-In dramatic contrast, his wife and children had to experience the horrors of the Nazis concentration camps and they welcomed the end of the war in Dachau.
+The senior Feldmarschall spent the Second World War years in Italy, as a personal guest of King Victor Emmanuel II (Hitler visited Italy a number of times, particularly to himself become a guest of the King in May 1938).
+In dramatic contrast, his wife and children had to experience the horrors of the Nazi concentration camps and they welcomed the end of the war in Dachau.

 Three decades from the day of the opening ceremony of the memorial, the Crown Prince of Bavaria was buried inside a crypt of the Theatinerkirche, a church to the South-East from the HOFGARTEN and KRIEGERDENKMAL.
 Harkening back to the year 1924, he was supposed to be the most ‘appropriate’ candidate to give a blessing to a memorial, which was meant to honor the soldiers of the Great War.
 The Feldmarschall had lost thousands of his subordinate soldiers, the Bavarian citizens, in particular, the Munich citizens not least of all.
 Properly speaking, the better part of 13 000 soldiers of the Great War, who were honored by the memorial, had served and lost their lives under the supreme of Prince Rupprecht.

-The KRIEGERDENKMAL memorial can be divisible into three parts, each to be an equal architectural and historical value.
+The KRIEGERDENKMAL memorial can be divisible into three parts, each being an equal architectural and historical value.
 To begin with, the memorial is presented with a right-angled pit of two-meter-deep, paved with marble.
 Four stone staircases at the corners offer convenient access to the deepening, being a part of the complex itself.
-In a position of facing the monument of Otto, I and the building of the Bavarian State Chancellery, the left side wall of the pit describes the close formation of the Bavarian Army on marching in a shoulder arms manner.
-The opposite right side wall characterizes twelve crosses, symbolizing the graves of the fallen warriors with death as the end of the march.
+In a position facing the monument of Otto, I and the building of the Bavarian State Chancellery, the left side wall of the pit describe the close formation of the Bavarian Army marching in a shoulder-arms manner.
+The opposite right side wall characterizes twelve crosses, symbolizing the graves of the fallen warriors with death at the end of the march.

-Either of the two stone staircases leads by the hand inside a marble crypt, where a shadow and marble sustain moderately chilly temperature even in hot summer weather, a stereotypical reminder of the grave.
+Either of the two stone staircases lead by the hand inside a marble crypt, where a shadow and marble sustain moderately chilly temperatures even in hot summer weather, a stereotypical reminder of the grave.
 The third part of the historical and architectural composition is to be inscribed in memory with a LYING STATUE OF A FALLEN SOLDIER, recumbent on a plate, made of red marble.
-The statue and the plate were made according to the design of Bernhard Bleeker, a professor of the Munich Academy, who later enjoyed privileges within the years of the Third Reich, staying in Nazis good graces.
-Years later the work on the statue of the fallen soldier in HOFGARTEN, he made portrait sculptures of Adolf Hitler and a number of architectural creations for the regime.
+The statue and the plate were made according to the design of Bernhard Bleeker, a professor of the Munich Academy, who later enjoyed privileges during the years of the Third Reich, staying in the Nazi’s good graces.
+Years later the works on the statue of the fallen soldier in HOFGARTEN, Bleeker made portrait sculptures of Adolf Hitler and a number of architectural creations for the regime.
 Back in 1972, the authentic marble statue, which had survived the war and air raids, was replaced with a bronze copy, still available on the site.
 ‘BAYERNS HEER SEINEN TOTEN’ (To Bavarian Army and its fallen) inscription made on marble can be also seen a few inches from the legs of the warrior.

-The stone crypt is also an architectural home for two more letterings, have been made within renovations works after the war.
+The stone crypt is also an architectural home for two more letterings, which have been made within renovation works after the war.

 ‘ERBAUT VOM OBMANNS-BEZIRK MÜNCHEN-STADT DES BAYR.
 KRIEGERBUNDES DEN 13 000 GEFALLENEN HELDENSÖHNEN DER STADT MÜNCHEN’ – Erected by the Obmanns district of the city of Munich, Bavaria.
 The 13,000 fallen hero sons of the city of Munich.